Sam S. Shubert: Death and legacy

-In May 1905, Sam Shubert was traveling to Pittsburgh, Pennsylvania on business, when the passenger train he was on collided with several freight cars in the Lochiel neighborhood of south Harrisburg.
-Severely injured in the train wreck, Sam Shubert succumbed to his injuries two days later at the age of 26.
+In the early hours of May 11, 1905, Shubert was traveling to Pittsburgh, Pennsylvania, on business, when the passenger train he was on collided with several freight cars, including one containing dynamite, which exploded, in the Lochiel neighborhood of south Harrisburg.
+Severely injured in the train wreck, he succumbed to his injuries the next day.
 His body was brought back to New York for burial in the Salem Fields Cemetery in Brooklyn.